Discover the Hidden Beauty of Carirriñe Pass, a Scenic, Lesser-Traveled Mountain Pass Between Chile and Argentina

 Paso Carirriñe is an international high mountain pass at an elevation of 1.150m (3,772ft) above the sea level, located on the border of Chile and Argentina.
 The road is less used but very beautiful.

 On the Chilean side, the road to the pass is called Ruta CH-201.
 It’s mostly paved and very narrow.
-The last 15km are on gravel but there are plans to asphalt it by 2021.
+The last 15km are on gravel but there are plans to asphalt it.
 On the Argentinian side the road is called Ruta Provincial 62.
 It is a forest road, unpaved and very bumpy.
 On this side is extremely narrow.
 You usually get a few rough patches but nothing really bad.
 The road has not had work on it in a while and is pretty rough in places.
 It’s difficult to do it in an ordinary car.
 Even if this pass is greatly affected by weather changes, especially in winter, and the road is not in very good driving conditions, local residents go through it quite often, usually in 4WD vehicles.